 Entry subscriptions require players to purchase the subscription every month, while Standard subscriptions have the option to be billed monthly, every 3 months or every 6 months.

-If a player chooses to sub for 3 months they will receive a small discount and if they choose to subscribe for 6 months they will only have to pay a fee equivalent to to purchasing the Entry subscription for the same amount of time.
+If a player chooses to sub for 3 months they will receive a small discount and if they choose to subscribe for 6 months they will only have to pay a fee equivalent to purchasing the Entry subscription for the same amount of time.

-It should be noted that a subscription counts down based on “in real life” time versus time spent in the game, so if you’re taking a break from FFXIV or there is a 24 hour maintenance period (which happens about every 3 months), your subscription is still ticking down.
-Let this be the biggest factor on which kind of subscription you purchase as I’ve definitely been in situations where I’ve had to take full months off of the game due to work or another odd factor.
+It should be noted that a subscription counts down based on “in real life” time versus time spent in the game, so if you’re taking a break from FFXIV or there is a 24-hour maintenance period (which happens about every 3 months), your subscription is still ticking down.
+Let this be the biggest factor on which kind of subscription you purchase as I’ve been in situations where I’ve had to take full months off of the game due to work or another odd factor.

 WHAT SYSTEMS IS FINAL FANTASY XIV AVAILABLE ON?

 Unlike many other games that limit players to only playing the game with players on the same platform, players on FFXIV will be able to interact and enjoy the world with players of all platforms, though if a player wants to play on multiple devices they will have to buy a copy for each device.

 It should be noted that a player will also have to buy all of the expansion packs on their various devices if they wish to play on them as logging out in an area on one device that you do not have on another will make it impossible to login until the player moves.

 That being said, a player will not need multiple subscriptions to play on different devices.